-An Architect friend recently asked my views on a laptop that he wanted to buy for his designing assignments.
-His query for a reliable laptop for running architecture software and applications efficiently inspired me to compile the ten best laptops for architecture students as well as professional architects.
-All the shortlisted laptops are capable of running ArchCAD, Revit, Vectorworks, SketchUp, V-Ray, Studio Max, and 2d or 3D modeling applications.
+An Architect friend recently asked my views on a laptop that he wanted to buy for his design assignments.
+His query for a reliable laptop for running architecture software and applications efficiently inspired me to compile the top best laptops for architects as well as the laptops for architecture students.
+All the shortlisted laptops are capable of running ArchiCAD, Revit, Vectorworks, SketchUp, V-Ray, Studio Max, and 2d or 3D modeling applications.

-While shortlisting these laptops, due consideration has been given to the specifications and features of the laptops.
-The minimum hardware requirements to run digital drafting software include at least an Intel i5 processor, 8 GB of RAM, at least 2 Gigabytes of GPU VRAM, a full HD screen of a minimum of 15 inches’ size, and at least 512 GB of storage space.
+While shortlisting these laptops for architects, due consideration has been given to the specifications and features of the laptops.
+The minimum hardware requirements to run digital drafting software include at least an Intel i5 processor, 8 GB of RAM, at least 2 Gigabytes of GPU VRAM, a full HD screen of a minimum of 15 inches in size, and at least 512 GB of storage space.
 The other metric to take into account is the operating system.
 I have picked all the laptops with Windows operating system since it is capable of supporting a large number of application types as compared to Mac or Linux systems.

 1. Microsoft Surface Book 3